azul3d/website/README.md

 This repository holds the code for the server running at [azul3d.org](https://azul3d.org).

-## Changes

 Changes accepted into the `master` branch of this repository are automatically served from `azul3d.org`.
-A major shift from the old webgen command that had to be ran manually and was very slow.
+Just submit a PR, if your changes are accepted they will show up automatically at `azul3d.org` shortly thereafter.

 ## Overview